Bjorninn/Exalted-Charm-Parser/README.md

 1. Create a folder named data in the root of the project.
 2. Copy everything from the headline **Archery** on page 255 to the last character on page 423 and paste that into a file called **charms.txt** and place it into the data folder.
 3. Copy everything from the headline **Snake Style** on page 427 to the last line of the last charm before the **Sorcery** headline on page 464 into a file called ma_charms.txt and place it into the data folder.
-4. Copy everything from the headline **Terrestrial Circle Spells** on page 471 to the last line of the last spell before the **Sorcerous Workings** headline on page 483.
+4. Copy everything from the headline **Terrestrial Circle Spells** on page 471 to the last line of the last spell before the **Sorcerous Workings** headline on page 483 into a file called spells.txt and place it into the data folder.

 Now when you run the program it should output two files **charms_json.json** and **ma_charms_json** into the data folder.